Financing Options

 This option is best if:

-- You don’t want to deal with maintenance
+- You want to go solar with no upfront cost

-Paying for your system in cash gives you the best long-term savings and shortest return on your investment (ROI).
-You’ll avoid interest and fees, and you’ll own your solar electric system outright from day one.
+Paying for your system in cash offers the greatest long-term savings and the shortest payback period.
+You’ll avoid interest and fees, and you’ll own your solar system outright from day one.

 This option is best if: